mattupstate/draughtnaut-django/README.md

 # DraughtNaut

-DraughtNaut is a hypothetical website concept I use to learn new languages and frameworks.
+DraughtNaut is a website I use to learn new languages and frameworks.
 In this case, Python and Django

 You must have Django, and South installed for this application to run properly.
 To install Django visit the [Django website](https://docs.djangoproject.com/en/dev/topics/install/).